kyma-project/lifecycle-manager/docs/technical-reference/architecture.md

 Lifecycle Manager:

 - manages a set of independent operators
-- operating in Kyma Control Plane (KCP), reconciles many remote clusters at a time
+- reconciles many remote clusters at a time while operating in Kyma Control Plane (KCP)
 - uses the release channels concept to manage operators' delivery

 The diagram shows a sample deployment of KCP in interaction with a Kyma runtime.